-Our warehouse can be used to store business records, excess inventory, seasonal promotional items, product samples, files, furniture, and more.
+Our warehouse can be used to store business records, overflow inventory, seasonal items, files, unused furniture, and more.

 Wardrobe boxes designed to move and store hanging items.
 In particular, they should be used for your items that cannot be folded and packed into a large box.
 Each wardrobe carton includes a 24-inch bar to accommodate up to 2 linear feet of items.
 To calculate the number of wardrobe boxes you need, measure the total feet of the hanging bars you use.
 Every two feet is equal to one box.
 In addition to the bar, there is plenty of space at the bottom of each box for your shoes and belts or other lightweight items you store in your closet.

 Safely transporting mirrors, pictures, televisions and other wall-hangings is difficult.
 Mirror carton boxes are ideal for this type of work.
 These boxes come in 4 pieces.
 The overlapping pieces adjust to allow for a wide variety of sizes and uses.
 The pieces provide exceptional protection.
 Additionally, we recommend wrapping your items with packing paper or bubble wrap for extra protection.
 This cushioning also limits movement during transport.